 You see that “Read It” button there.
 Click it 🙂 (magic happens)

-Now, directly in your Add New Post interface from WordPress you can read the wikipedia article that includes the info about this weird potatoe dish from Sweden.
+Now, directly in your Post interface from WordPress, you can read the Wikipedia article that includes the info about this potato dish from Sweden.

-Of course, if you intended to write about it in your blog, you can click that “insert in your article” button right there.
+Of course, if you intended to write about it in your blog, you can click the “Insert it!” button right there.

 Pretty neat, right?

-Well, alltop was very useful because it could offer you quality news related to your topic, so that you can get informed about the latest industry standards very fast and start publishing articles fast.
+News directories can be very useful because they could offer you quality news related to your topic.
+This way you can get informed about the latest industry standards very fast and start publishing articles right away.

-It works the same as the News section and you can also use the steps from the alltop lesson to create articles fast.
-You’ll find that it’s great that you can read new blogs directly in your WP admin.
+You’ll find that it’s great that you can read new blogs directly in your WordPress interface.

-If you click the last button in the Inspiration Box, you will see that it finds articles from your wordpress site that have used the topic you now inserted in the “Optimize for Keyword” box.
+If you click on the last button to your right from the Blogging Assistant, you will see that it finds articles from your WordPress site that have used the topic you now inserted in the “Optimize for Keyword” box.

 The End of the “Idea Generation that Supports Your Content Strategy” course

-If you liked the content of this course, make sure you share it with your friends and peers 🙂 Cheers!
+One more thing before you go; if you liked the content of this course, make sure to share the knowledge with your friends and peers 🙂